Fugitive Pieces (film)

-Fugitive Pieces is a 2007 Canadian drama film directed by Jeremy Podeswa, who also adapted the film from the novel of the same name written by Anne Michaels.
+Fugitive Pieces is a 2007 Canadian drama film written and directed by Jeremy Podeswa, based on the 1996 novel by Anne Michaels.
 The film tells the story of Jakob Beer, who is orphaned in Poland during World War II and is saved by a Greek archeologist.
-The film premièred 6 September 2007 as the opening film of that year's Toronto International Film Festival (TIFF).
+The film premiered 6 September 2007 as the opening film of the 2007 Toronto International Film Festival.

 Production

 Fugitive Pieces was in preproduction for seven years before filming started in various locations in Greece (Hydra, Kefalonia, and Lesvos) and various locations in Ontario, Canada (Hamilton and Toronto) in 2006 at a cost of $CAD9.5 million.

 Matthew Davies was the production designer for the film.
 Peter Emmink was in charge of art direction.
 The costumes were designed by Anne Dixon.
 Set decoration was provided by Erica Milo and Nikos Triandafilopoulos.
 Visual effects were provided by Mr. X Inc. John Rowley was the music supervisor.
 Diane Pitblado was the dialect coach.